QwertyAndrew/qwertyandrew.github.io/README.md

-# I hate web developing with a passion

-So, here are my web projects for my university!! :D
+# So, here are my web projects for my university!! :D

 or just personal projects.

-If you see this README, that means I haven't make this a portfolio, yet.
-So stay tuned!
+I will update this README in the future once a new website is built

 ## Games
 - [Guess Dat Pokemon](https://qwertyandrew.github.io/guessDatPokemon/)